 How did Moses know Aaron was his brother?

 His weakness towards the people when he made the golden calf, the covenant he made with his sister Mary against Moses.
-And we always identify Aaron with the type of man who is weak and impressionable, incapable of backbone, and prone to compromises.
+And we always identify Aaron as the type of man who is weak and impressionable, incapable of backbone, and prone to compromises.

 According to the biblical accounts in Genesis, Moses knew that Aaron was his brother with God’s help, who made this known to him when he returned from Egypt.
-The two brothers were reunited years later, and God invested them with significant positions in the people of Israel, among His chosen people.
+The two brothers were reunited years later, and God invested them with significant positions in the people of Israel among His chosen people.